8eecf0d2/jagwah/README.md

 ### Example

-Below is the a really simple example of hyperbolé, it uses a single Template without Providers or Routes.
+Below is a really simple example of hyperbolé, it uses a single Template without Providers or Routes.

 `main.ts`
 ```ts